 The lower side of the controller has terminals for power supply, outputs for DC motors, and outputs for movement limiters (limit).
 We connect a DC power supply not smaller than 15A to the power supply.
 We connect motors not larger than 140W to the motor outputs.
 As limiters, we use the cheapest two-wire "NO" magnetic reed switches (eg from the alarm system).
 So that one wire from all reed switches is connected to "COM", while the other wire of individual reed switches is connected to individual outputs N, S, W, E .

 The optical driver is configurable with six buttons.
-To control the tracker manually press the "SET" button for 1s To enter the configuration menu, press the "SET" button for 5 seconds.
-To return to the automatic operation of the system (save the settings) press the QUIT button briefly.
+To control the tracker manually press the "M" button for 1s To enter the configuration menu, press the "M" button for 5 seconds.
+To return to the automatic operation of the system (save the settings) press the "C" button.